 ITU-Documentation (Recommendations, Reports, other)

-At the last WP 4A meeting in February 2014 the following Working Documents were carried forward in the WP 4A Chairman’s Report 4A/468:
+At the WP 4A meeting in July 2014 the following documents were annexed to the WP 4A Chairman’s Report 4A/591:

-Annex 7 – Working Document towards aPreliminary Draft New Report ITU-R S.[RES756] presenting studies on possible reduction of the coordination arc and technical criteria used in application of RR No. 9.41 in respect of coordination under RR No. 9.7, compiling the content of a number of different input documents.
+Annex 16 – Preliminary Draft New Report ITU-R S.[RES756] presenting studies on possible reduction of the coordination arc and technical criteria used in application of RR No. 9.41 in respect of coordination under RR No. 9.7, compiling the content of a number of different input documents.
+This document was not discussed at the July 2014 WP 4A meeting, only elevated from the previous Working Document status.

-Annex 32 – Working Document presenting the agreed work plan ahead
+Annex 37 – Working Document presenting the agreed work plan ahead which was reviewed by the Counsellor.

-Annex 37 – Elements for future discussion and development of 9.1.2, summarizing the key elements of the considerable discussion during the WP 4A May meeting generated by the different input documentsin (4A/468).
+Annex 32 – Elements for future discussion and development of 9.1.2, summarizing the key elements of the considerable discussion during the WP 4A earlier meetings was carried forward from Annex 37 in the previous Chairman’s Report (4A/468).

-Annex 10 – Working Document towards draft CPM text on Agenda item 9, Issue 9.1.2.
-Further development of the text will be required in order to finalize this text at the next meeting of WP 4A before taking any decision on these matters.
+Annex 10 – Draft CPM text on Agenda item 9, Issue 9.1.2.

 At the Working Party of the Special Committee (SC-WP) meeting in December 2013, Issue 9.1.2 was briefly addressed in the SC-WP Chairman’s Report SC-WP/34, concluding that RR No. 9.41 applies not only to geostationary satellites and that provisions allowing administrations to request to be included in the coordination, similar to the current RR No. 9.41, existed even before the introduction of the coordination arc and that removal of the whole text of this provision could have undesirable consequences.